RafaDinero/RafaAPI/README.md

 # Lifecycle scripts for the project:

-You need to have **node.js** version starting from 14 and a terminal to run the following scripts
+You need to have **node.js** version starting from 14 and a terminal to run the following scripts:

 ```
 npm install # install requiere dependencies